 How to apply

-You will need to complete and upload the LEADS additional info form as part of your application.
+You will need to complete and upload the Additional Information Form 2020-2021 form as part of your application.

 To apply for a postgraduate taught degree you must apply online.
 We cannot accept applications any other way.

 Please check you meet the Entry requirements for this programme before you begin your application.

 As part of your online application, you also need to submit the following supporting documents: